 Find your care

-Danny Issa, MD, notmiated to ASGE member engagement committee
+Danny Issa, MD, nominated to ASGE member engagement committee - 2022

 The ASGE member engagement committee works to incorporate membership development activities; increase membership of underrepresented groups in ASGE based on ongoing assessment of member needs, trends and demographic changes; and provide strategic suggestions to the Governing Board on membership needs and retention.
 Dr. Issa is an interventional endoscopist and health sciences assistant clinical professor of medicine.

-V. Raman Muthusamy, MD, MAS, Leads Study Published in Clinical Gastroenterology and Hepatology on Single-Use Duodenoscope
+V. Raman Muthusamy, MD, MAS, leads study published in Clinical Gastroenterology and Hepatology on single-use duodenoscope - August 2020

 Dr. Muthusamy and colleagues published the article Clinical evaluation of a single-use duodenoscope for endoscopic retrograde cholangiopancreatography in Clinical Gastroenterology and Hepatology on a single-use duodenoscope.
 The disposable instrument may reduce outbreaks of infections associated with endoscope reuse.
 Dr. Muthusamy was also the first to use the instrument to perform a successful cannulation in a study animal and the first to use it in a human case in Spring of 2019.
 The single-use scope, the EXALT™ Model D Single-Use Duodenoscope, has been FDA approved for use in endoscopic retrograde cholangiopancreatography (ERCP) procedures, and was granted Breakthrough Device Designation from the FDA to ensure patients and healthcare providers have timely access to this device.